Location: 3010 Geary Boulevard at Blake Street, San Francisco, CA

 The vertical sign and marquee are original, but the theatre went through a number of renovations over the years, with the box office moving away from its original center position.

 The theatre's last operators, Landmark Theatres, announced the closing of the Bridge in December 2012.
+After a renovation of the building, which included preserving the facade and blade sign, the San Francisco Baseball Academy opened in the building.

 Contribute your own stories about the Bridge Theatre.